telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

     kendo.confirm("Continue?");
     kendo.prompt("enter value", "123"); //123 is the default value

-Since it is not possible to interrupt the current thread as the browser can for the confirm and prompt dialogs, you can use promises.
-The example below showcases this approach.
+It is not possible to interrupt the current thread for the confirm and prompt dialogs the way the browser can.
+To achieve this behavior, use promises.

 ###### Example